ericmjl/protein-systematic-characterization/experiments/20161007-hackytaq-repeat/20161007-hackytaq-repeat.md

 One look at the gel and I realized what was going wrong.
 The melting temperature was incorrect.
 I had used 68ºC in this PCR round; in fact, it should have been 60ºC.

 The next steps are clear: do a repeat run but with Tm at 60ºC.

+I discarded the current PCR products.

+## Re-run PCR

+I re-ran the PCR, except this time making sure to set the Tm at 60ºC.

+PCR master mix follows the [previous experiment](../20161006-hackytaq-replicates/20161006-hackytaq-replicate.md).